rust-lang/book/second-edition/nostarch/chapter20.md

 specifically), and `8080` is the port.
 We’ve chosen this port for two reasons:
 HTTP is normally accepted on this port and 8080 is easy to remember because it’s the HTTP port 80 repeated.
-Note that connecting to port 80 requires administrator privileges; non-administraors can only listen on ports higher than 1024.
+Note that connecting to port 80 requires administrator privileges; non-administrators can only listen on ports higher than 1024.

 The `bind` function in this scenario works like the `new` function, in that it will return a new `TcpListener` instance.
-This functon is called `bind` because, in networking, connecting to a port to listen to is known as “binding to a port”.
+This function is called `bind` because, in networking, connecting to a port to listen to is known as “binding to a port”.